Risk Management

 Uncertain outlook

 Demand for construction materials is fundamentally driven by economic growth.
-These changes in underlying demand may impact sales volumes, prices, and industry structure.The Group estimated a potential reduction in sales volumes The Group, with the support of the relevant functions:
+These changes in demand may affect volumes, selling prices and the structure of the industry.

 -